Alex427427427/obsidian_1/Art/Projects/Alien Comic/Plot/1 Alien Abductions/Part 3.md

 **Anya**: (smirking) “Sure.
 And if you ever change your mind about those rings...
 I could help you find something a little more personal.”

 **Lucas**: (straightening up) “I’ll keep that in mind.
 Thanks.”

+Anya takes Lucas into the forest, where she was abducted, and found quartz.
 ___
 **Viktor**: "How's Elena?"